gohugoio/hugo/content/community/contributing.md

     cd hugo
     go get

-Because go expects all of your libraries to be found in either
+Because Go expects all of your libraries to be found in either
 $GOROOT or $GOPATH, it's helpful to symlink the project to one of the following paths: